 Panellists: David Gibbens, Head of HR Consultants, RSM

 Louise Jack, Chief Operating Officer, Macquarie

 Eve Tomlinson, Communications Expert and Academy Trainer

 Keynote Closing Speech: How to develop an award winning team

 Heather Stanning OBE won Olympic Gold in rowing at the Rio 2016 and London 2012 Olympic Games.
 Heather was one half of one of the world’s most successful female rowing crews which she uniquely combined with being a Captain in the Royal Regiment of Artillery in the British Army.

 Major Heather Stanning brings a stunning mix of success in both sport and on the battlefield at the very highest levels.
 Few Olympic champions have first hand, front line experience of working in hostile environments like Helmand Province in Afghanistan.

 Heather extols the virtues of what it takes to be successful in sport but also the reality that success although of a different kind can also be achieved in other places.
 She is a great example and clear speaker on the importance of teamwork, focus, planning and setting realistic achievable goals.

-Major Heather Stanning MBE, Double Rowing Olympic Champion
+Major Heather Stanning OBE, Double Olympic Rowing Champion

 Chair's Closing Remarks